HPCCarpentry/lesson-example/README.md

 ==============

-This repository shows how to create a lesson using the [Software Carpentry lesson template][swc-lesson-template], and is itself an example of the use of that template.
+This repository shows how to create a lesson using the [HPC Carpentry lesson template][hpcc-lesson-template], and is itself an example of the use of that template.
+The HPC Carpentry lesson template is entirely based on the Software Carpentry lesson template.

 1. Do *not* fork this repository directly on GitHub.
     Instead, please follow the instructions below
-    to create a repository for your lesson from the [lesson template][swc-lesson-template].
+    to create a repository for your lesson from the [lesson template][hpcc-lesson-template].

 2. Once you have created the repository, please go through [the layout instructions](LAYOUT.md) to format your lesson.